rapodaca/dialect/src/manuscript.md

 [FIGURE: LiCl2]

+# Bond Elision

+To promote compact string representations, Dialect supports *bond elision*.
+An single bond may be elided by marking it as such.
+An elided bond nevertheless has a bond order of one.
+A bond may be elided for one of two reasons.
+First, elided bonds are not written during serialization, allowing for increased information density.
+The second reason relates to a feature described in the next section.

 # Delocalization Subgraph

 A molecular representation based solely on the valence bond model can yield artifacts resulting from *delocalization induced molecular equality* (DIME).
 DIME occurs in a molecular graph when one or more equivalent representations exist, each one differing from the original only in the distribution of single and double bonds.
 DIME may be recognized as "resonance" or "aromaticity," but those terms are avoided here due to their extensive history of controversy in organic chemistry.